Join us in Scottsdale at Funk Beach

 - No lifting the ball *scooping it or using open, up-faced palms that the ball does not rebound off of crisply.

-- No throwing the ball *means using "sticky" fingertips to slightly direct the ball at the end of ball contact, giving it a little extra stink.
+- No throwing the ball *means using "sticky" fingertips to slightly direct or push the ball at the end of ball contact, giving it a little extra English.

 - No open hand finger dinks/directs/tips/flicks.
-Ball must be contacted crisp and rebound off of the hand, or knuckled fingers used in tight spots.
+Ball must be contacted crisp and rebound off of the hand.
+Knuckled fingers are great to used in tight spots.

-- Open 2 hand defense, passing and shooting the ball is 100% OK as long as it is not a foul.
-A double contact that spins too much is a foul.
+- Open 2 hand defense, passing and shooting the ball are 100% OK as long as it is not a foul.

-- A hard driven ball can be legally double contacted or lifted. *Hard driven means coming off of an overhand spike at significant velocity.
+- A hard driven ball can be legally double contacted or momentarily lifted. *Hard driven means coming off of an overhand spike swing with velocity.

 - No attacking the serve *Attacking is blocking the serve or spiking it back down from above the horizontal plane of the net.

-- Balls that cross the vertical net plane out side of the antennae or touch antennae are ruled "Out" and are a point for the opponent.
+- Balls that cross the vertical net plane outside of the antennae or that touch antennae are ruled "OUT", and are a point for the opponent.

 - Teams do not have to rotate in Intermediate leagues.

-- For beginner and developing players, or Here For The Beer raw fun (Recreational and C levels)
+- For beginner players, developing players and Here For The Beer fun shenanigans

 Little Kahuna Intermediate